CharlesPhillipsHouston/images/README.md

 # images
-this is a program to take observations and sort them by satellite number the input file has satellite number, date, time, Right Ascension, Declination, and some other numbers that I need to look up this was started from "observations" which I thought was sorting observations but the other files were attempts that were not successful the idea is to sort various days of observations, where various satellites are imaged, and compile
+this is a program to take observations and sort them by satellite number\n The input file has satellite number, date, time, Right Ascension, Declination, and some other numbers that I need to look up this was started from "observations" which I thought was sorting observations but the other files were attempts that were not successful the idea is to sort various days of observations, where various satellites are imaged, and compile